-Behind those thunderous dunks is a workout regimen mere mortals probably couldn’t bare
+Behind those thunderous dunks is a workout regimen mere mortals probably couldn’t handle

 By Klyde Manansala | Photo by Javier Lobregat